zoalst/Speak3D/readme.md

   - better debugging
   - usage & list of commands
   - display message when browser does not support speech recognition
+  - cli alternative to send commands
+  - ctrl+z, or something similiar

 ## Authors